 The Master of Science in Integrative Medicine Research (MSiMR) is a unique program that trains graduates to contribute to the growing research base in Integrative Medicine.
 The MSiMR blends the scientific rigor of the master of public health (MPH) and master of clinical research programs (MCR) with natural medicine content to create a degree program that opens numerous career paths for its graduates.
 Integrative medicine can be applied to many diseases as well as disease prevention.
 Students at NCNM are working with study participants who have cancer, cardiovascular disease, obesity, infertility, inflammatory bowel disease, autism, and many other maladies.

 - Environmental Medicine and Detoxification

 Students conduct independent applied, basic, or clinical research.
 Each student is paired with a research mentor who helps the student design and conduct his/her project, and analyze the results.
 Most students publish their results, and all students complete a Master’s thesis.
 Additionally, students with a strong interest in global health may choose to focus their electives to pursue a Concentration in Global Health Studies.
-The MSiMR program can only be taken if applicant already holds a clinical degree or concurrently with the ND, DSOM, MSOM and MScN programs.
+The MSiMR program is currently only available to students concurrently enrolled in another degree program at NCNM.

 Program of Study

 The Master of Science in Integrative Medicine Research is available to students concurrently enrolled in another degree program at NCNM.
 The program is comprised of 44 required credits and eight elective credits.
 In addition to their coursework, students complete a research project, a capstone master’s thesis and defense.
 Students enrolled in the MSiMR program along with a medical degree typically take two extra credits per quarter and additional courses over the summer when their clinical load is light.

 Program of Study with Clinical Degree (with ND, DSOM or MSOM degree)